 No. We receive many inquiries every week.
 Unfortunately, we can not accept everyone.
 When looking at applicants, we lean toward those who lead a healthy, active lifestyle, are accustomed to physical work, and are interested in cultural integration while in the country.
-Although we look for those who speak at least some Spanish, practice a vegan or vegetarian diet, and have a skill or experience which will be helpful to us on the farm, we also accept those without those qualifications who are seeking the experience for the right reasons.
+Although we look for those who speak at least some Spanish, lead a vegan lifestyle, and posses a skill that will be helpful to us on the farm, we also accept those without those qualifications who are seeking the experience for the right reasons.

 If you have interest in coming, please complete the questionnaire/application (see page link at left), and if you appear to be a good fit and we have space during your time of travel, we will be more than happy to host you!

 My flight comes in late.
 What should I do?

 If you feel you can not make it to the farm by 7 pm, you should consider staying the night near the airport (Alajuela) or in San Jose and coming out the next morning.
 We accept work/stay guests on the farm through 7 pm.
 As we all get up pretty early (and go to bed early as well), arrivals later in the evening make it harder for all the next morning!

 How do I get around once I’m there?

 The bus system in Costa Rica is extensive, as the majority of the population utilizes public transportation.
 Our property is located on a major bus route.
 You can catch a number of buses throughout the day heading in three directions from right outside the farm.
 You can get as far as Turrialba and Cartago from these buses, and catch connecting buses from those cities.
 As a result, you can get to any destination in the country from right outside our door!
 You can download a printer-friendly copy of the bus schedule here.